rajacheers/rajacheers.github.io/FinancialCapital.md

   - Earning more is better than saving more
 - Buffet
   - Price is what you pay, value is what you get
+- Robert Kiyosaki
+  - Start your own business, make a cash flow quadrant
+- Dave Ramsay
+  - No debt and have emergency fund
+- David Bach - Automatic Millionaire; Next door Millionaire
+  - Frugality and autamatic payment

+## Comparisions

+### Renting Vs Mortgage

+- If you stay, no brainer
+- Permanent Residency

+### Self employment Vs Salaried

+- Risk
+- Other Benefits
+- Visa

+## Savings

+- Shop around

+## Writeup

+An approch for making money from money

+- Most people here make money in top percentile
+- Hence able to save money
+- Too many options and varied greed and beileved risk appetite
+- No one really talks about how to invest on monthly savings.
+Mostly about lumpsum money
+- Strategy is this
+- Allocate money
+- Rebalance every month
+- Diversification vs concentration
+- How much to allocate?
+  - So much for risk appetite
+  - Age
+  - Self view of world
+  - Take other people advice
+- When to rebalance?
+  - Every month
+  - Or wait for % down one particular area
+- Take insurance
+  - Options for low probability events
+- How to gamble
+  - Buy individual stocks
+    - Tech stocks - $5B market cap
+    - Concentrate
+    - Opportunity
+    - Startups
+  - Trade options